 The only additional things I’d recommend picking up are a Player’s Handbook, as it contains pretty much everything you need to know to actually play the game, and a Monster Manual, as these adventures don’t list the stats for every monster you will encounter within their pages.

-Set in the icy tundra of Icewind Dale, Rime of the Frostmaiden is the latest Dungeons & Dragons adventure book, and I’d already consider it an absolute must play campaign.
+Set in the icy tundra of Icewind Dale, Rime of the Frostmaiden was released just over a year ago, and I’d easily consider it an absolute must-play Dungeons & Dragons adventure.
 The adventuring party is tasked with stopping the mysterious Frostmaiden from discovering a forbidden ancient power, while traversing the frigid region and facing a lot of exciting monsters that are unique to the setting, like were-polar bears and gnome ceremorphs.

 If you’re someone who loves horror as a genre, this adventure oozes with atmospheric dread.
 This shouldn’t come as a surprise, as it draws huge inspiration from sources like John Carpenter’s The Thing, Ridley Scott’s Alien and H.P.
 Lovecraft’s At The Mountains of Madness.

-Before picking it up, I was under the impression that it was an open world campaign, but it’s structured with a linear progression.
+The first half of the adventure is a bit more open-world, encouraging the players to explore Ten Towns and build a reputation for their party, with the back half being more linear in its progression.
 There’s a fair heft to the adventure, so don’t expect a short play-through – it’ll take characters from level one all the way to level 12.

 The campaign setting of Ravenloft and the vampire lord, Count Strahd von Zarovich, have been a constant since the very first edition of Dungeons & Dragons.
 Released in 2016, Curse of Strahd is an adaptation of the original Ravenloft adventure.
 Everything kicks off when the party is unknowingly trapped in Barovia, a cursed land surrounded by an impenetrable wall of fog where everyone lives in a constant state of despair.